Send money in 29 currencies

 A debit card can be used to make over-the-counter purchases and cash withdrawals from ATMs.
 Like credit cards and travel cards, debit card transactions are protected against fraud and unauthorised transactions.

-UAE dirhams are supported by all travel cards issued in the UK.
-These cards allow you to avoid currency conversion fees and lock in a competitive exchange rate before your trip.
+UAE dirhams are supported by most travel cards issued in the UK.
+These allow you to load up your card in advance, locking in a competitive exchange rate before your trip, and then spend on them without incurring currency conversion fees.
 Many also come with an additional, emergency card in case the first one is lost or stolen.
 A travel card can be used to make over-the-counter purchases and ATM withdrawals in the Emirates.
+Just be aware that some cards still charge ATM withdrawal fees.

 It is probably better to take a travel-friendly debit or prepaid card for ATM withdrawals.
 Banks and exchange offices will charge a commission to cash traveller’s cheques and you can get a better rate from the ATM.